 - Submitted special-student application

 - Submitted signature page

-- Submitted Oath of Residency
+- · Submitted Oath of Residency

-- Submitted current Basic Life Support (BLS) certification from the American Heart Association
+- Submitted current Basic Life Support (BLS) for the Healthcare Provider from the American Heart Association or the American Red Cross.

 Special students can take a maximum of six (6) credit hours.
 A special student wishing to apply for full admission to one of the Graduate Department programs must submit the full application according to the stated deadlines and will be considered for admission with the entire pool of applicants for the time period the application is submitted.